Everything you need to know

 Serious incidents should be reported to the leader and to the VNPA Office on 9341 6500 within 48 hours of the incident.
 Examples of serious incidents include:

-The Bushwalking and Activities Program has an Emergency Contact System to enable communication to assist parties that are delayed or require external assistance.
-The system is to be used for all activities where the EC coordinator has deemed it necessary.
-The leader will advise participants of the name and phone number of the selected contact.
+The Bushwalking Program has an Emergency Contact System for more remote or extended activities.
+If the Emergency Contact system is required for the activity you are attending, the volunteer leader will advise you of the name and phone number of the selected contact.
 All participants should leave details of their trip, the expected time of return and the phone number of the contact with a relative or friend.
-Enquiries about the late return of people are to be directed to the contact.
-Do not ring the police.
-The names and phone numbers of emergency contacts are listed for relevant dates in the program.
-Direct any queries to the Emergency Contact Coordinator.
+Anyone who is concerned by your delayed return should direct any queries to the designated Emergency Contact for your activity.

-The VNPA’s objectives emphasise principles of conservation and education.
-This policy provides for the conduct of walks held as part of the VNPA Bushwalking and Activities Program and as a guide to emphasise acceptable standards to minimise the impact of activities in the bush.
+VNPA's objectives emphasise principles of conservation and education.
+This policy provides for the conduct of walks held as part of our Bushwalking Program and as a guide to emphasise acceptable standards to minimise the impact of activities in the bush.

 Bushwalking is defined as walks in native bushland not developed for high-level visitor use.